FAFSA changes are coming but 52% of colleges aren't prepared, survey finds

 If you have filed for your FAFSA aid but need additional funding for school, consider taking out a private student loan.
 Visit Credible to compare multiple student loans at once and find the one with the best interest rate for you.

 Congress passed a massive legislative package in December that provided funding for emergency pandemic relief measures, funding for the federal government and several big changes for higher education.
-These changes will significantly impact college students’ FAFSA applications and go into effect on July 1, 2023 for the 2023-24 school year.
+While these changes have an effective date of July 1, 2023 for the 2023-24 school year, the U.S. Department of Education said it will phase in the significant impacts to college students’ FAFSA by the 2024-25 academic year.
 The new FAFSA application will be released on Oct.
 1, 2022.

 Here are some of the key changes: